 Original Effective Date: April 1999

 Fetal ultrasound is a test performed during pregnancy, either to assess the gestational age or to evaluate fetal size, position, heartbeat, congenital malformations, suspected multiple fetuses or placental abnormalities.
 Two dimensional ultrasound is most commonly used.
-Three dimensional (3-D) and four dimensional (4-D) ultrasound create computer generated images viewed on video monitor that provide more detail and can produce more life-like images of the fetus.
-This policy addresses the use of 3-D and 4-D fetal ultrasound in maternity care.
+Three- dimensional (3-D) and four- dimensional (4-D) ultrasound create computer generated images viewed on video monitor that provide more detail and can produce more life-like images of the fetus.
+Five- dimensional (5-D) ultrasound has been proposed as a means to automate the process of navigating the data obtained in a 3-D ultrasound to reduce dependency on ultrasound operator skill and experience and to increase reproducibility.
+This policy addresses the use of 3-D, 4-D, and 5-D fetal ultrasound in maternity care.

 Although 3-D fetal ultrasound can produce more “realistic” and recognizable images than conventional 2-D ultrasound, the clinical significance of this remains unclear.
 The perceived superiority of 3-D ultrasound for a number of fetal abnormalities has not been established, and 2-D imaging remains the principal diagnostic modality.

 Three- dimensional (3-D) or volume ultrasonography acquires a volume (rather than a slice) of ultrasonographic data allowing one to see width, height and depth of images which is then stored.
 The stored data can be reformatted and analyzed in numerous ways.
 For example, surface rendering involves projecting the surface of a structure onto the screen, which allows curved structures, such as the fetal face, to be viewed in a single image that appears photographic in nature.